petersierra1280/bank-account/README.md

 ## Configuration and execution

-To run this application locally, a `.env` file must be created within the `/src` folder (excluded from the Github repo for security reasons).
-Please use as an example the [`.env.example`](https://github.com/petersierra1280/bank-account/blob/main/src/.env.example) file, which contains the following variables:
+To run this application locally, a `.env` file must be created in the folder (excluded from the Github repo for security reasons).
+Please use as an example the [`.env.example`](https://github.com/petersierra1280/bank-account/blob/main/.env.example) file, which contains the following variables:

 ```
 PORT=3000